svbaelen/cowkit/src/_base.md

   - Senne Van Baelen
 date-meta: 2024

-# Download pdf: requires a PDF with this name in your server directory
+# Download other outputs: requires a .pdf/.tex with this name in your server directory
-# (-> can be compiled with $ cowkit -s -f pdf)
+# (-> can be compiled with $ cowkit -s --format pdf|tex|all)
+# simply comment out to remove this button
 download-pdf: index.pdf
+download-tex: index.tex

 # Latex
 # ======